Towards Automatic Construction of Filipino WordNet: Word Sense Induction and Synset Induction Using Sentence Embeddings: Introduction

 \section{Introduction}

-In natural language processing (NLP), a language resource like the Princeton WordNet \cite{Miller1993} has been widely used in several NLP tasks including sentiment analysis, machine translation, and information retrieval.
-This usually contains word senses, gloss, example sentences, part-of-speech, and synonym sets or synsets.
+In Natural Language Processing (NLP), a language resource such as the Princeton WordNet or PWN \cite{Miller1993} has been widely used in several NLP tasks, including sentiment analysis \cite{kumar-etal-2018-knowledge}, word sense disambiguation \cite{mizuki-okazaki-2023-semantic}, and machine translation \cite{ngo-etal-2019-overcoming}.
+A wordnet contains \emph{word senses} which is a discrete representation of one aspect of the meaning of a word \cite{slp3}, \emph{synsets} or synonym sets which are sets of near-synonyms, \emph{word definitions}, \emph{example sentences}, \emph{part-of-speech}, and \emph{semantic links} (e.g synonyms, hyponyms, and meronyms).
+Such lexical resource can be useful for language documentation, language preservation, and linguistics research.

-For the Filipino language, there is the Filipino WordNet \cite{Borra2010} which was constructed manually by translating Princeton WordNet \cite{Miller1993} to Filipino, then adding unique Filipino words.
-Overall, it consists of 14,095 words that are mostly proper nouns.
-It contains 10,188 synsets, which is a set of two or more synonyms that are interchangeable without changing the true meaning of an utterance or text.
-Each synset includes semantic information such as a word's gloss or definition, part-of-speech, word senses, and Suggested Upper Merged Ontology (SUMO) term counterparts \cite{Niles2001}.
+For the Filipino language, there is the Filipino WordNet or FilWordNet \cite{Borra2010} which was manually constructed by translating PWN senses to Filipino and adding unique Filipino words that are not in the PWN.
+Overall, it consists of 13,539 unique words and 9,519 synsets.
+Each synset in the FilWordNet includes semantic information such as the word's definition, part-of-speech, word senses, and Suggested Upper Merged Ontology terms \cite{Niles2001}.

-Currently, the existing Filipino WordNet is small and outdated.
-It has never been updated from its creation in 2010 and it does not capture new words and word senses in the Filipino language, most notably colloquial words used in digital media and platforms that emerged after the lexicon’s creation.
-To put this into context, the second edition of UP Diksiyonaryong Filipino, a Filipino dictionary, contains over 200,000 word senses \cite{ManilaBulletin}, while the current Filipino WordNet only documents 16,810 word senses.
-This further supports the claim that the first Filipino WordNet is small and outdated.
+However, the FilWordNet was not updated since its creation.
+It does not contain new words and senses that emerged in the Filipino language, most notably the colloquial words used in digital media and platforms.
+For comparison, the University of the Philippines Diksiyonaryong Filipino, a monolingual Filipino dictionary, contains over 200,000 word senses \cite{ManilaBulletin}, while FilWordNet only documents 15,929 word senses.
+One probable reason for FilWordNet not being updated is the expensive cost of manually creating and updating a wordnet in terms of time and resources.

-The manual annotation involved in the process of creating and updating a wordnet is a primary issue that needs to be addressed in the current Filipino WordNet model due to its slow processs and high cost.
-However, there are emerging technologies that can be applied to make this process automatic.

-In recent years, there are works that attempt to induce word senses automatically, called Word Sense Induction (WSI).
-Recent works use graph clustering algorithms on static word embeddings like fastText \cite{logacheva-etal-2020-word}, K-means clustering on contextual word embeddings like BERT embeddings \cite{Giulianelli2020}, and Affinity Propagation on BERT embeddings \cite{Martinc2020}.
-There are also recent works on representing sentences better than the regular averaging of word embeddings such as the Sentence-BERT \cite{Reimers2019}.